My Bots

 Tested on 5.7 years of data (2018-07 to 2026-04).
 That's how far back we have clean, weekday-aligned data for both assets — Bitcoin trades every day, gold miners only on stock market days, so we had to align to weekdays.

-Realistic 0.10% trading costs (Bybit/Binance taker fees for BTC, standard ETF spread for GDX).
+Realistic 0.10% trading costs.
 Out-of-sample — no parameter tuning on the test data.

 Two things to notice: